Ezekiel Elliott: 2016 season

 Elliott was selected in the first round with the fourth overall pick by the Dallas Cowboys in the 2016 NFL draft on April 28, 2016.
-He was the first running back selected in the draft that year.
+He was the first running back selected.
 Elliott was widely regarded as an early favorite for the 2016 Offensive Rookie of the Year while playing behind what many agreed upon as the NFL's most dominant offensive line leading up to the 2016 season.

-On May 18, 2016, Elliott signed his four-year rookie contract reportedly worth $24.9 million with a $16.3 million signing bonus.
+On May 18, Elliott signed his four-year rookie contract reportedly worth $24.9 million with a $16.3 million signing bonus.

 Elliott was named the Cowboys' starting running back to begin the regular season, ahead of veterans Alfred Morris and Darren McFadden.
-During the narrow season-opening 20–19 loss to the Giants, he had 20 carries for 51 yards and scored his first NFL touchdown on an eight-yard run.
-In the next game against the Washington Redskins, Elliott had 21 carries for 83 yards and a touchdown but also fumbled twice, losing one of them, yet the Cowboys prevailed on the road 27–23.
-The following week against the Chicago Bears, he posted his first 100-yard game, rushing 30 times for 140 yards in the 31–17 victory.
+During the narrow season-opening 20–19 loss to the Giants, he had 20 carries for 51 yards and his first NFL touchdown on an eight-yard run.
+In the next game against the Washington Redskins, Elliott had 21 carries for 83 yards and a touchdown, but also fumbled twice, losing one of them, yet the Cowboys prevailed on the road 27–23.
+The following week against the Chicago Bears on Sunday Night Football, he posted his first 100-yard game, rushing 30 times for 140 yards in the 31–17 victory.

 During a Week 4 24–17 road victory over the San Francisco 49ers, Elliott had 23 carries for 138 yards and a touchdown.
-In the next game against the Cincinnati Bengals, he rushed 15 times for 134 yards and two rushing touchdowns, including a 60-yard touchdown, during the 28–14 victory.
+In the next game against the Cincinnati Bengals, he rushed 15 times for 134 yards and two touchdowns, including a 60-yard touchdown, during the 28–14 victory.
 The following week against the Green Bay Packers, Elliott continued his four-game streak with over 100 yards after recording 28 carries for 157 yards in the 30–16 road victory.

-After the ninth game of the 2016 season, he became the second Cowboys rookie to rush for more than 1,000 yards in a season, after Tony Dorsett achieved the mark in 1977.
+After the ninth game of the season against the Cleveland Browns, Elliott became the second Cowboys rookie to rush for more than 1,000 yards in a season, after Tony Dorsett achieved the mark in 1977.
 Elliott also became the third running back to rush for 1,000 yards after just the ninth game of his career, joining Adrian Peterson and Eric Dickerson.

 During a Week 10 35–30 road victory over the Pittsburgh Steelers, Elliott recorded 209 scrimmage yards and three touchdowns, including his first NFL receiving touchdown on an 83-yard pass from fellow rookie Dak Prescott, and a 32-yard run for the game-winning touchdown with nine seconds left.
-In the next game against the Baltimore Ravens, Elliott rushed for 97 yards and passed Tony Dorsett's Cowboys rookie rushing record on his second carry during the 27–17 victory.
+In the next game against the Baltimore Ravens, Elliott rushed 25 times for 97 yards and passed Tony Dorsett's Cowboys rookie rushing record on his second carry during the 27–17 victory.
+The following week against the Redskins on Thanksgiving, Elliott had 20 carries for 97 yards and two touchdowns in the 31–26 victory.